Top 6 Herbs for Eczema & Psoriasis

 Most of my patients use a combination of Western and Chinese Medicine to address their flare-ups.
 That said, the goal is achieve resolution to the condition without using immunosuppressant medications and topical steroids that carry significant health risks.
 Often some diet modifications are required, but mostly it takes consistent use of a customized herbal formula over a three to six month timeframe.

-If you suffer from eczema, psoriasis, or any other skin condition, I would encourage you to contact me at my office at 650-564-9002 or via my contact form on my website.
+If you suffer from eczema, psoriasis, or any other skin condition or allergy, I would encourage you to contact me at my office at 650-564-9002 or use the contact form on the website.

 - Kim K.M, Suh J.W, Yang S.H, Kim B.R, Park T.S, Shim S.M.
 (2014).
 Smilax china Root Extract Detoxifies Nicotine by Reducing Reactive Oxygen Species and Inducing CYP2A6.
 Journal of Food Science.
 79. 10. doi: 10.1111/1750-3841.12595